noeppi-noeppi/Bongo/custom-bingos.md

 ### teleportRadius

-`teleportRadius` is the distance from spawn where the players will be teleported when a respective teleporter is chosen in the settings.
-Default is `10000`.
+`teleportRadius` is the distance from spawn where the players will be teleported.
+Please note that this is not supported by all [teleporters](#Teleporter) Default is `10000`.

 ### maxTime